• Skip to primary navigation

 • Easy: The filling could not be easier to make.
 Just stir everything together and you’re all set.
 You can also buy premade pie crust for a delicious shortcut.

-• Pumpkin: The pumpkin hand pies are packed full of pumpkin and pumpkin spice flavour.
-You can sub the spice with just cinnamon or your favourite seasonal spice mix.
+• Pumpkin: The pumpkin hand pies are packed full of pumpkin and pumpkin spice flavor.
+You can sub the spice with just cinnamon or your favorite seasonal spice mix.

 The butter has to be super cold so that it doesn’t blend into the dough as much.
 You need it to be a bit chunky because that butter will melt in the oven to create the flakiest layers.
 Freeze it in little cubes before working with it so that it stays cold for as long as possible!